Emirate of Abu Dhabi: History

 Abu Dhabi was a base for the tribe to trade, dive for pearls, and for other maritime activities.
 Into the late 19th century, Abu Dhabi's economy continued to flourish mainly by camel herding, production of dates and vegetables at the inland oases of Al-Ain and Liwa, and fishing and pearl diving off the coast of Abu Dhabi city, which was occupied mainly during the summer.
 Most dwellings in Abu Dhabi city were, at this time, constructed of palm fronds (barasti), with the wealthier families occupying mud huts.
 These businesses were very profitable and a strong source of income for the local Dhabyanis, until cultured pearls were invented in the early 19th century in Japan, causing the pearl trade to crash.
 This continued until the late 1950s, when oil was discovered in the emirate and its coastlines.

 In 1939, Sheikh Shakhbut Bin-Sultan Al Nahyan granted petroleum concessions, and oil was first found in 1958.
-At first, oil money had a marginal impact.
+At first, oil money had a marginal contribution.
 A few low-rise concrete buildings were erected, and the first paved road was completed in 1961, but Shakbut, uncertain whether the new oil royalties would last, took a cautious approach, preferring to save the revenue rather than invest it in development.